1969 Indianapolis 500

-While Foyt and Andretti qualified 1st-2nd, the most notable story from time trials was the plight of Leon Duray "Jigger" Sirois, whose pit crew inadvisedly waved off his qualifying run on pole day.
+While Foyt and Andretti qualified 1st-2nd, Leon Duray "Jigger" Sirois's pit crew inadvisably waved off his qualifying run on pole day.
 It would go down in history as one of the most famous gaffes in Indy history.

 After five drivers were killed at the Speedway in the decade of the 1960s, the month of May 1969 was relatively clean, with no major injuries.
 The only injuries for the month were during two practice crashes.
 Mario Andretti suffered burns to his face, and Sammy Sessions, who suffered a fractured knee cap.
 Al Unser actually suffered the most serious injury of the month, when he crashed his personal motorcycle in the infield.
 He suffered a broken leg the night before time trials was to begin, and had to sit out the race.
 Bud Tingelstad served as his replacement in the Vel's Parnelli Jones Racing entry.

-The car in which Andretti won the 1969 Indy 500 is owned by the Smithsonian, while a replica made from the original blueprints sits on display at the Indianapolis Motor Speedway Museum.
+The car in which Andretti won the 1969 Indy 500 is owned by the Smithsonian, while a replica has occasionally been on display at the Indianapolis Motor Speedway Museum.